 On a side note, I want to say I know that travel is expensive.
-I understand that for many, these bucket list ideas are a pipe dream.
+I understand that these bucket list ideas are a pipe dream for many.
 We often spend more on material things than the moments that enrich our lives.

 But sadly, when we look back, it’s not a life of things we’re proud of, it’s a life rich with stories, experiences, and adventure.
 That said, I hope if any of these places strikes your fancy that you make that commitment to just do it.